 - Gently fold in the flour mixture 1/2 cup at a time

 - Pour into a tube pan.
 Slice the mixture with a knife to remove air pockets

-- If you are adding chocolate chips pour in 1/2 the batter, add in 1/4 cup of chips, then add the rest of the batter and top with the remaining chips
+- If you are adding chocolate chips pour in 1/2 the batter, add in 1/4 cup of chips, then add the rest of the batter and top with a few tablespoons more chips

 - Bake on the lowest rack for 45 minutes, looking for a lightly browned top

 - Flip the pan upside down onto a rack and let cool for 1 hour

 - Run a knife around the edges and remove from pan.

 - Slice and serve with fresh berries.
 Leftovers will last covered at room temp or in the fridge for up to 2 days